How CustomerCapital works

 Payments to Individual CustomerCapital

-For 2019, the expected annual return on Individual CustomerCapital is 10 % before pension yield tax.
-PFA Pension has decided that - at present, only for 2019 – the entire annual return will be distributed to the pension savings through a single addition of interest in April 2020 (provided that you still have your pension plan with PFA Pension at that time).
+For 2022, the expected annual interest on Individual CustomerCapital is 8.0 % before pension yield tax.
+The entire annual interest will be distributed to the pension savings through a single addition of interest in April 2022 (provided that you still have your pension plan with PFA Pension at that time).

 |Interest on individual CustomerCapital, per cent before pension yield tax